broken-helix/card-game/README.md

 * For playing the game to be simple and intuitive.
 * To keep a record of the total score.
 * To provide the user with a clear indication of who won.
-* To build a python terminal game
+* To build a python terminal game.
 ***

 ## **Current Features**